waku-org/js-waku/guides/reactjs-relay.md

   React.useEffect(() => {
     // If Waku is already assigned, the job is done if (!!waku) return;
-    // If Waku status not None, it means we already started Waku if (wakuStatus !== 'None') return;
+    // If Waku status not None, it means we are already starting Waku if (wakuStatus !== 'None') return;

     setWakuStatus('Starting');